Zach Gagel – Physical Education Teacher

 Zach resides in West Chester with his wife Jenny, and their three children, Matthew, Juliana, and Thomas.

-Erin Niedbalski – Music and Drama Teacher
+Erin Niedbalski – Music Teacher

 Erin attended Benedictine College in Atchison, Kansas and earned her Bachelor of Music Education degree in 2013.
 In college, her primary instrument was the cello.
 There, she played in the Benedictine College/Atchison Community Orchestra and served as the principal cellist during her senior year.
 After graduating, she spent four years in Dallas, Texas teaching music at a K-8 catholic school.
 Erin moved to Cincinnati in 2017 and took a year to stay at home with her daughter, Bernadette, and also subbed for music and P.E. at GSCM.
 Currently, Erin plays cello with the Cincinnati Civic Orchestra and sings in the adult choir at St. Gertrude Catholic Church.
 In her spare time she enjoys canoeing, crafting, and spending time with her family.